swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 Here, the following should be noted:

-* the `train-report` job runs on the self-hosted runner on pull requests.
+* the `train-and-report` job runs on the self-hosted runner on pull requests.
 It trains the model and DVC pushes the trained model to the remote bucket.
 * the updated `dvc.lock` file is automatically committed back to the pull request branch with `[skip ci]` in the commit message to prevent the workflow